PTac-h/PTABundleToolkit/readme.md

 - Incorporate the Unity Editor during the development process of a mod.
 - Bring a wide range of content into a game using Asset Bundles.
+- Automatically incorporate custom classes into the game's DLL.

+### What would be great

+- Having more control over plugins initialization.
 - Cut down a lot of "IDLE time" by enabling plugin hot reloads.
-- Automatically incorporate custom classes into the game's DLL.
+- Storing user's preferences using the Melon Loader API.
+- Automatically create needed directories.
 ---

 ## Getting Started